Cat Vaccination Schedule: Essential Shots and When to Get Them

 Vaccines play a key role in protecting cats from life-threatening diseases, many of which can spread quickly and quietly.
 Getting the timing right helps ensure your cat is fully covered, whether they’re snuggled up indoors or exploring outside.
 With a consistent schedule, your cat’s immune system stays ready to fight off serious infections.

 At PetHealthMD, we’re here to help you understand what your cat needs and when.
 This essential guide breaks down every stage of the vaccination timeline so you can feel confident about each visit to the vet.
-We’re all about giving you clear, helpful information that supports better health choices for your pet.

 Core vaccines are considered essential for all cats, no matter their lifestyle.
 These vaccines help protect against highly contagious and potentially life-threatening viruses that are widespread and, in many cases, difficult to treat.
 Even indoor cats can be exposed through contact with humans, shared spaces, or unexpected outdoor escapes.